 After President Harding and the Senate said no, the League of European stupefacient warmongers limped on without us.
 So what happened?
-Here is an excerpt from Prohibition and the Crash by J Henry Phillips
+Here is an excerpt from Prohibition and the Crash (On Amazon Kindle) by J Henry Phillips

 The League of Nations